 Dark meat or white meat?
-Pretty much everyone has a favorite, and each has its pros and cons.
+Pretty much everyone has a favorite, and each has its own unique qualities.

 What about wings?
 While technically white meat, they also tend to contain some dark meat qualities.
 That might be why so many people love ‘em.